DCtheTall/introduction-to-machine-learning/README.md

 - `n_neighbors` The number of neighbors taken into consideration.

+kNN is a good model for small datasets and sets a good baseline.
+It is also very easy to explain this model to a layman.

 #### Linear Regression

 Linear regression is a well-known algorithm which tries to find